drieswijns/ahornsweeper/README.md

 The numbers in the grind represent the number of bombs around that number.
 The goal of the game is to discover all bomb-free cells.

+In the next chapter you will look at a general algorithm to solve this game.

 Automating Minesweeper
 ----------------------